15 Interesting Facts About The Bermuda Triangle

 The region of the Dragon’s Triangle can be marked by connecting Japan, Taiwan and Yap Island on a map.
 Per a centuries-old Chinese legend, dragons lived deep beneath the surface, and their movements could bring massive waves, thick fog and unpredictable storms, making it a dangerous region.

-In 1950, officials from Japan declared it a danger zone for shipping.
+In 1950, Japanese officials declared it a danger zone for shipping.
 Two years later, the government sent a research ship, the Kaio Maru No.5, to investigate; however, it disappeared with its 22 crew and 9 scientists.

 Bermuda Triangle is close to many vital shipping routes.
 It is also a famous destination for recreational boaters and planes.
 This translates to higher traffic concentration in the region, which could be a reason for a higher number of maritime accidents.

 Some prominent shipping routes near the Bermuda Triangle include the North Atlantic Route, connecting North America with Europe.
-It is used for transporting cargo between the U.S., Canada, the U.K. and other European nations.
+It is used to transport cargo between the U.S., Canada, the U.K., and other European nations.
 In fact, quite a few transatlantic shipping lanes traverse the waters around the Bermuda Triangle.

 Another route is the Gulf of Mexico route, which is used for shipping petroleum, chemicals, natural gas, agricultural products, etc.

-Home to several important military bases and training ranges
+10. Home to important military bases and training ranges

 Bermuda Triangle is home to many military bases and camps for training officials of the armed forces.
 This could be a reason for increased accident reports.
 For example, aircraft practising low-level flying or utilising jamming techniques could be a cause of confusion, leading to accidents.